 During March 2007, the Company entered into an agreement with L'Oreal to study and assess the feasibility of using EOS' novel multi-spectral imaging technology for the evaluation and differentiation of pigmented skin lesions of cosmetic importance.
 EOS has granted L'Oreal an option to take an exclusive license to use EOS technology in the field covered by the research, on terms to be mutually agreed.
-The option expires on the earlier to occur of six months after the completion of the Feasibility Plan, as defined in the agreement, or August 31, 2008.
+The option was set to expire on the earlier to occur of six months after the completion of the Feasibility Plan, as defined in the agreement, or August 31, 2008.
+The Company and L'Oreal have mutually agreed to extend the period of this option until June 30, 2009.
 The laboratory and clinical research is being funded by L'Oreal.
-Pursuant to the agreement, L'Oreal is responsible for all costs and expenses incurred in connection with the Feasibility Program, and will reimburse EOS for expenses incurred by EOS with respect to the Feasibility Program.
-During the three and six months ended June 30, 2008, the Company earned \$42 and \$52, respectively from L'Oreal as other income to offset expenses incurred by EOS under the Feasibility Program.
-No amounts were earned during the three and six months ended June 30, 2007.
+Pursuant to the agreement, L'Oreal is responsible for all costs and expenses incurred in connection with the feasibility program, and will reimburse EOS for expenses incurred by EOS with respect to the feasibility program.
+During the three and nine month periods ended September 30, 2008, the Company earned \$45 and \$97, respectively from L'Oreal as other income to offset expenses incurred by EOS under the feasibility program. \$40 was earned during the three and nine months ended September 30, 2007.

-In August of 2006, the Company engaged Carl Zeiss Jena GmbH on usual commercial terms to build the lenses and assemblies, as well as provide certain technical consulting services for the MelaFind[®] units which have been used in the Company's pivotal clinical trial.
+In August of 2006, the Company engaged Carl Zeiss Jena GmbH on usual commercial terms to build the lenses and assemblies, as well as provide certain technical consulting services for the MelaFind® units which have been used in the Company's pivotal clinical trial.
 The Company expects Carl Zeiss Jena GmbH to continue to supply lenses and assemblies throughout 2008.